nummacway/gb300-sf2000-tool/README.md

 There are 22879 entries in the tool's initial No-Intro database.
 The chance that all of these have different hashes ("birthday paradox") is around 94.1% <!--(2^32)!/((2^32)^22879*(2^32-22879)!)--> There is actually one duplicate game, but that one is an SMS game released for the MD with just a physical adapter, but still exactly the same ROM.
 In A5200, one identical file is listed twice inside only one game.

 Fun Facts about making the live previews:
 - To not promote even more downloading of commercial games, the sample screenshot for "Download ROMs" contains one free homebrew ROM for each of the 8 supported systems.
 All ROMs were considered the best on their respective systems according to various sources.
-I took considerable time to create this list, leading to delays in publishing thsi tool.
+I took considerable time to create this list, leading to delays in publishing this tool.
 You should give all of these ROMs a try.
 - The three screenshots used in the samples are the most memorable situations (or memes) I recalled when thinking about ROMs.

 The BPS support was added because I wanted to patch Pokémon Crystal into Pokémon Prism myself.
 When I finished my work, I noticed that the patch was in BSP format rather than BPS.
 BSP seems way more advanced than BPS as it can even upgrade battery saves.